 Briefly, logging levels are labels.
-You use them to categorize your log entries by urgency, or severity.
-By applying logging levels, you gain the ability to easily search and filter your log entries by their levels.
+You use them to categorize your log entries by urgency or severity.
+By applying logging levels, you can search and filter your log entries by their levels easily.
 Levels also help you control the granularity of your log entries—more on that later.

 So, what are the best practices regarding logging levels?

 First, always add the log level to your log entries.
 Additionally, make sure to display the level in uppercase (ERROR instead of “error.”)
 That will make the level easily distinguishable from the other information on the entry.
 Finally, use the appropriate level for each event.
 For instance, don’t use ERROR for a typical, expected event—for example, if a user logged on the system.